How to make clickable contact links in HTML (email, phone, etc)

 To make your page more accessible and user-friendly you can create clickable links for specific texts.
-It can be phone number, email, sms, and more.
+It can be phone number, email, SMS, and more.

-Clickable email link
+1. Clickable email link

 <a href="mailto:email@example.com">email@example.com</a>